HolaYan/HolaYan.github.io/_pages/about.md

 My Research Experience
 ======
-The following section will introduce some of my explorations in scientific research so far.
+The following sections will introduce some of my explorations in scientific research so far.
 If there are details you find interesting that are not elaborated upon below, please do not hesitate to contact me.

 New York University Research Assistant
 ------